Native American language

 Where do the Seneca Indians live?

 Are the Seneca Iroquois people?![]() Iroquois flag | Yes, the Seneca nation was one of the original members of the Iroquois League, or Kanonsionni in their own language ("league of clans.")
-The other member nations were the Mohawk, the Oneida, the Cayuga, and the Onondaga.
-Later a sixth tribe, the Tuscarora, joined the confederacy.
+The other member nations were the the Oneida, the Cayuga, the Onondaga, and the Mohawk tribe, Later on the Tuscarora tribe also joined the confederacy.
 Today these long-term allies refer to themselves as the Haudenosaunee ("people of the longhouse") or Six Nations. |

 How is the Seneca Indian nation organized?